Rudxain/Rudxain/README.md

 - 🧠Expertise: This takes into account my knowledge of the lang (and everything directly related to it), and my experience making useful, efficient, and correct/safe software in it.
 This is subject to [D.K.](https://en.wikipedia.org/wiki/Dunning%E2%80%93Kruger_effect), I'll try my best to list in an accurate order.
 The list is non-exhaustive, as it focuses on specialization/fluency:

 	0. [A.R.T.
-REs](https://developer.android.com/reference/java/util/regex/Pattern), I'm expert at ⚡optimizing them 🚀
+REs](https://developer.android.com/reference/java/util/regex/Pattern).
+I've even [catched an implementation bug](https://issuetracker.google.com/issues/239189096) (non-compliant with the Java spec) 🗿
 	1. [<img src=https://llamalab.com/img/automate/ic_launcher-128.png width=16em height=16em>AM](https://llamalab.com/automate/doc)
 	2. [JS](https://tc39.es/ecma262/)
 	3. [TS](https://www.typescriptlang.org/docs)